MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_roles_and_role_groups.md

 15. If a **Find more apps** window or a **Create with Microsoft 365** window or any other introductory-type window appears, select the **X** in the top corner of the window to close it.

-16. On the **Welcome to Microsoft 365** window, which is Joni's Microsoft 365 home page, a navigation pane appears on the left side of the screen that indicates the applications the user has permission to access.
+16. On the **Welcome to Microsoft 365** window, which is Joni's Microsoft 365 home page, a navigation pane appears on the side of the screen that indicates the applications the user has permission to access.
 In this **Apps** pane, note how the **Admin** option is not displayed.
 This is because Joni was never assigned a Microsoft 365 administrator role.

 17. You will now sign out of Microsoft 365 as Joni.
 In **Microsoft Edge**, at the top right of the **Welcome to Microsoft 365** page, select the user icon for **Joni Sherman** (the circle in the top corner with Joni's picture in it), and in the **Joni Sherman** window that appears, select **Sign out.**